rita-o/dMRSI/README.md

 ### Description of analysis steps:

 - **Step1_fill_study_excel**: Fills in a cohort metadata Excel sheet using study info and raw imaging data.
-Some columns must be pre-filled manually before running the script:
+An example file is provided in the `common` folder.
+The following columns must be pre-filled manually before running the script:

 > - **study_name**: Assigned study name (e.g., `sub-01`, `sub-02`, …)
 > - **raw_data_folder**: Name of the raw data folder saved in the MRI system